Reading time: About 3 minutes

 My conclusion?
 Don’t worry about your spelling until you sort out your ideas, first.
 And if you have a disability that makes spelling impossible for you, then assign the job to someone else.

 Are you a natural speller or do you struggle with the task?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by June 30/17, will be put in a draw for a copy of Writing to Learn by William Zinsser.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+Anyone who comments on today’s post (or any others) by July 31/22 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To enter, please scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.

 An earlier version of this post first appeared on my blog on June 13/17.